-Each year, at the start of April, when the clubs annual fees are due you will be asked to complete a health information form for your young athlete.
-Please make sure that the form is completed and returned promptly to Susan Breckenridge, Club Welfare Officer/Health Information Officer, Shettleston Harriers,40 Dixon Avenue, Glasgow, G42 8EJ.
+When you apply to join the club you will be asked to complete a health information form for your young athlete.
+Please make sure that the form is completed.

 If there is any change in the details please inform the club and provide the new information at the next session attended.
 This includes any changes in medication.

 If you wish to discuss any issues about health information or medicines in confidence, please do so with the senior coach or Club Welfare Officer.
 Your Young Athletes Health Information will be made available to Coaches.